Original French Bulldog Artwork for your home

 All Purina pet food formulas are tested in the Purina Research Center to make sure each formula contains 100% of all the necessary nutrients and vitamins to prolong your pet's life and promote health.
 Purina also randomly tests their formulas after production to make sure their ingredients are up to their standards.

 Remember whenever changing foods to transition in the new food by mixing it with the old for 10 days so as not to cause upset to the digestive tract.
-An adult Pro Plan formula such as PP Chicken Shredded Blends or PP Sm Bites Lamb will be suitable when they go off the puppy.
+An adult Pro Plan formula such as grain free PP Chicken & EGG or PP Sm Bites Lamb will be suitable when they go off the puppy.

 Should your dog develop any kind of skin irritations and severe scratching-please consult your breeder first for advise since she may have other dogs in her line that have the same allergies and can steer you in the right direction.

 Many general veterinarians are prone to give steroids, cortisone & Derm Caps to “band aid” the problem instead of treating the source which is either food or environmental

 (airborne) allergies.
 Unless you have your dog tested for antigens, preferably by a DVM Dermatologist, you will not know what is causing the allergic reactions.

 The old wives tale of corn causing all the allergy problems with dogs is not true.